-Allergic reactions to PPD range from mild – a rash on the top of the ears and eyelids – to severe with swelling of the eyes and even the face.
-In extreme cases, the chemical has even caused anaphylaxis.
+Allergic reactions to PPD range from mild – a rash on the top of the ears and eyelids – to severe, with swelling of the eyes and even the face.
+In more extreme cases, the chemical has even caused anaphylaxis.

-If you are allergic to PPD, the good news is there are PPD-free hair dyes.
+If you are allergic to PPD, the good news is that there are PPD-free hair dyes.

 Finding Safer Hair Dye

-Many boxes of hair dye will say PPD-free, but you still have to be aware of other related chemicals that will be problematic if you have PPD allergy.
-See a list of these on my blog at Drsandyskotnicki.com.Submit a Question View all posts by this medical expert.
+Many boxes of hair dye will state that they are PPD-free, but you still have to be aware of other related chemicals that will be problematic if you have PPD allergy.
+You can review a list of these on my blog at Drsandyskotnicki.com.Submit a Question View all posts by this medical expert.